 Adding turmeric to your pet’s daily routine doesn’t need to be super complicated.
 There are recipes all over the internet that help you add this mighty superfood into your pet’s food or treats.
 Of course, be sure to have your veterinarian review any recipe you plan to use.

 The supplements we make at Homescape Pets are safe for dogs and cats and combine organic turmeric with other natural ingredients like the green-lipped mussels found in our Mussel Mobility powder.
-Our Calming Relief Oil drops contain turmeric mixed with hemp seed oil, which adds Omega 3’s and helps increase the bioavailability of the curcumin in the turmeric.
+Our Calming Relief Oil drops contain whole turmeric root powder mixed with hemp seed oil, which adds Omega 3’s and helps increase the bioavailability of the curcumin in the turmeric.
 You can safely combine any of our all-natural supplements to customize the perfect supplement for your pet.

 Again, always consult with your veterinarian before adding supplements to your pet’s diet.
 You will need to make sure there are no contraindications with any medications they may already be on.
 And you’ll also need to ensure that your pet does not have any conditions that may be worsened by the addition of turmeric.